ARTICLE I – FEES

 SECTION III – Vice-President

-a. be the chief assistant to the President;
+a. serve as the chief assistant to the President;

-b. normally become President following the end of a term as First Vice-President;
+b. normally become President following the end of a term as Vice-President;

-c. become President should that office becomes vacant (in that circumstance shall be eligible for full term as President in the period upon succession to Presidency);
+c. become President should that office become vacant.
+Should this occur, the Vice-President shall be eligible for full term as President in the period upon succession to Presidency;

 SECTION V – Secretary